rosslynratioed/bluesky-custom-domain-handles-guide/README.md

 #### For domains

-Head over to BlueSky and navigate to `Settings > Change handle`.
+Head over to Bluesky and navigate to `Settings > Change handle`.
 Click `I have my own domain`.
 With the `DNS Panel` tab selected, click the `Copy Domain Value` button located at the bottom and paste it somewhere else for safekeeping.

 #### For subdomains